moxystudio/react-page-swapper/README.md

 <details>
   <summary>Prevent overflow in the container element</summary>

-  If you have horizontal / vertical animations, make sure to elements from overflowing the container.
+  If you have horizontal / vertical animations, make sure to prevent elements from overflowing the container.
 Here's an example to disable horizontal overflow:

   ```js
   <PageSwapper